-As a full-fledged investment bank, the Bank has established robust and comprehensive risk management framework and policies, based on best practices, to ensure that the salient risk elements in the operations of the Bank are adequately managed and mitigated.
-The Bank's framework for the management of financial risks is congruent with the primary corporate objective of creating and enhancing shareholders' value, guided by a prudent and robust framework of risk management methodologies and policies.
+As a full-fledged investment bank, the Bank has in place, a robust and comprehensive risk management framework and policies, which are based on best practices, to ensure that the risk elements in the operations of the Bank are adequately managed and mitigated.
+The Bank's framework for the management of financial risks is congruent with the primary corporate objective of creating and enhancing shareholder's value, guided by a prudent and robust framework of risk management methodologies and policies.